welfare-state-analytics/riksdagen-corpus-old/data/curation/README.md

 New session starts.
 ```

 In addition to the corrections, the ends and the beginnings of speeches should be annotated.
-THis is done by adding the following all-caps words:
+This is done by adding the following all-caps words:

+- Speeches:
   - BEGINSPEECH
   - ENDSPEECH
+- Interruptions
+  - BEGININTERRUPTION
+  - ENDINTERRUPTION
+- General description of events etc.
+  - BEGINDESCRIPTION
+  - ENDDESCRIPTION

 ```
 Noises in the parliamentary hall.
+ENDDESCRIPTION

 BEGINSPEECH Senator Sanders from Vermont utters:
 Mister Speaker, I would like to discuss the current state of American healthcare.
 ENDSPEECH

-More noises in the parliamentary hall.
+BEGINDESCRIPTION More noises in the parliamentary hall.
 ```

 As seen in the example, the tags surround the whole speech, including the introduction of the speaker.